How To Mix Resin: Step by Step

 Stir the colorants into the resin mixture using the same methodical and consistent motion you employed during the initial mixing.

-Ensure thorough incorporation, paying attention to the edges and bottom of the cup.
-This phase is about blending the color properly into the resin.
+Mix colorants well, paying attention to the edges and bottom of the cup.

-Once satisfied with the coloration, you’re ready to move forward with molding and shaping your resin creation.
+Once satisfied with the coloration, you’re ready to move forward with molding your resin creation.

 How To Mix Resin FAQ’s